ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ### Publishing In Multi-threaded Environments

 <div class="alert alert-error">
-When using Bunny in multi-threaded environments, the rule of thumb is: avoid sharing channels across threads.
+When using Hot Bunnies in multi-threaded environments, the rule of thumb is: avoid sharing channels across threads.
 </div>

 In other words, publishers in your application that publish from separate threads should use their own channels.
 The